Mr-Scarf/pands-project/README.md

 - Petal Width

+The module project requirements are set out below.

+1. Research the data set online and write a summary about it in your README.
+2. Download the data set and add it to your repository.
+3. Write a program called analysis.py that:
+  1. Outputs a summary of each variable to a single text file,
+  2. Saves a histogram of each variable to png files, and
+  3. Outputs a scatter plot of each pair of variables.
+  4. Performs any other analysis you think is appropriate.

+In addition, we will create a Jupyter notebook 'Analysis.ipynb' to group our code & analysis.

 ## Repository Contents

+ - README.md - This file, used to explain the project
+ - iris.dataset - Downloaded raw dataset from the UC Irvine (UCI) Machine Learning Repository Archive - https://archive.ics.uci.edu/dataset/53/iris
  - analysis.ipynb - Jupyter notebook for Data Analysis of Iris Dataset
+ - Iris Dataset - Summary Statistics.txt - Output of iris data summary statistics saved in a text file
+ - Histograms - Output of iris dataset variable histograms saved in a png file
+ - analysis.py - Python file with code used in analysis
  - requirements.txt - List of packages used in the analysis
- - README - This file, used to explain the project
+ - gitignore - Lists files that git should ignore

 ## Structure of Analysis

-We will explore the dataset by following the below steps:
+We will explore the dataset by following the below steps in the Jupyter notebook 'Analysis.ipynb' :

-1.  **Explain Libraries Used**
-List and brief explanation of python libraries that will be used to explore the iris dataset.
+1.  **Summary of the Dataset & explain the Python libraries Used** List and brief explanation of python libraries that will be used to explore the iris dataset.

 2.  **Source & Explore the Iris dataSet**
 The original iris dataset can be downloaded as a csv file format from the UCI website - https://archive.ics.uci.edu/dataset/53/iris